garfix/nligems/doc/aspects.md

 # Aspects

-An aspect is a characteristic that may occur in several parts of the system.
+An aspect is a characteristic that may occur in every part of the system.

 ## Modelling